 This is the percentage of patients that have received the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This tells you the percentage of residents that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living may indicate the decline of a resident's health.
+This tells you the percentage of patients that needed increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of the decline of a patient's well-being.

 Ability to Keep Residents Mobile

 In Glenwood Healthcare, 13.34% Percentage of Residents

 This datapoint measures the percentage of long-term care patients who remained mobile levels.
 Some experts would argue that the ability to move around is critical to patients health.